Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 In order to trust a connection to a website and send your user name and password, you need a SSL certificate.
 The SSL certificate ensures that the communication is encrypted, so everything you send can only be viewed by the server and not someone who impersonates him.
 By default NextCloudPi provides a self signed SSL certificate in order to encrypt your communication but it is strongly recomended that you use a certificate from a certificate authority.
 The NextCloudPi can run the Let's Encrypt client which gets a certificate from https://letsencrypt.org for your (sub)Domain Name.
 NextCloudPi also configures the web server to use it and renews the certificate once a month.

 ### Configure
-1. Navigate to "letsencrypt" in the TUI or the WebUI.
+1. Navigate to `letsencrypt` in the TUI or the WebUI.
-2. Change the DOMAIN with your (sub)Domain Name.
+2. Change the `DOMAIN` with your (sub)Domain Name.
-3. Change the "EMAIL" with your Email address.
+3. Change the `EMAIL` with your Email address.
 (It is recomended to use a valid Email address)
 4. Click Run or Start.